 Mario Teaches Typing was an edutainment video game released for computer only in 1992.
 Nintendo licensed the likeness of the main characters from the Mario Bros. franchise.
 The game was a contemporary to many grade school typing trainers such as PAWS Typing.
 The game displays the total test time and words per minute to the user in real time.
 A summary of the level is given, either graduating players to the next stage, or having them repeat the level due to poor performance.

-This game featured a floating Mario head that would occasionally talk to you and either crack jokes or give his opinions on certain matters regarding typing at the main menu.
+This game features a floating Mario head that occasionally cracks jokes or gives opinions on certain matters regarding typing at the main menu.

 Several familiar Mario Bros. levels are present in Mario Teaches Typing.
 Three separate lesson styles cover three separate areas of the Mushroom Kingdom, including the opening level to the original Super Mario Bros., an underwater level, and Bowser’s Castle, complete with Thwomps.